RohitRox/hcheck/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `rubocop` to smash all silly errors and style deficiencies.

-NOTE: The checks during test loads the environmental settings from `spec/.env` for things getting options for database connection.
-Make sure you have appropriate settings. `spec/.env` is gitignored.
+The checks during test loads the environmental settings from `spec/.env` for helping with testing in local machine.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Todo

-The checks for services resides in `lib/hchecks/checks` directory.
-Add checks for more services(Mongodb, Redis, Rabbitmq)

 Styles for status page.

-Allow port options to to be passed

 ## Contributing